mainpclab/metatrader5-websocket-tickers/README.md

 npx wscat -l 8080
 ```

-Expose localhost for public using CloudFlare (Free)
+Expose localhost to public traffic using CloudFlare (Free)
 ```
 npx untun@latest tunnel http://localhost:8080
 ```
 It will return a random url that tunnels public traffic to your local machine.
 Use the url you get from CloudFlare in the `Tools` > `Options` dialog (whitelist).
 Fill in the url as an input for the Expert Advisor.
-If connection doesn't work try different variations:
+If connection doesn't work try different variations in both the `Tools > Option` whitelist dialog as the input websocket parameter:

 - `http://random-url.trycloudflare.com`
 - `https://random-url.trycloudflare.com`